salesforce-heroku-workshops/enterprise-java-developer/index.md

 5. Select `Create Heroku App from Template`
 6. Select `Next`
 7. If prompted for your `secure storage password` enter it and select `Ok`
 8. Pick a name for your application.
 The name needs to be unique across all of the apps on Heroku.
-It can only contain *lower case* letters, numbers, and dashes.
+It can only contain __lower case__ letters, numbers, and dashes.
 Enter that name in the `Application Name` field.
 10. Select `Force.com connected Java app with Spring,OAuth`
 11. Select `Finish`

 Your new app needs to be transferred so that you will be able to add add-ons:

-1. Navigate to the Heroku preferences in Eclipse
+1. In Eclipse navigate to the Heroku preferences
 2. Select the `API Key` and copy it into your copy buffer
 3. In your browser navigate to: [https://app-transfer.herokuapp.com/](https://app-transfer.herokuapp.com/)
 4. Paste your `API Key` into the `API Key` field